 During the early 1600s, Rembrandt became a talented painter and printmaker, relocating to Amsterdam to further his career.
 The city’s flourishing art scene provided the perfect backdrop for his work as he navigated an open market teeming with fellow artists, all vying for recognition and success.

-Amsterdam’s role in Rembrandt’s life and career is beautifully showcased through both museums, the Rembrandt House Museum and the Rijksmuseum, allowing visitors to explore the legacy of this influential artist from multiple angles.
+Amsterdam’s role in Rembrandt’s life and career is beautifully showcased through museums, the Rembrandt House Museum and the Rijksmuseum, allowing visitors to explore the legacy of this influential artist from multiple angles.

 See Related: Famous Buildings in Amsterdam to Visit